timescale/docs/api/stats_agg.md

 # stats_agg() <tag type="toolkit" content="toolkit" />
 An aggregate that produces a StatsSummary from `DOUBLE PRECISION` values.

-Statistical aggregates can be done on either a single variable, in which case only one-dimensional aggregates are calculated or two variables, in which case one-dimensional aggregates are calculated for each and linear regression is performed on both together.
+Statistical aggregates can be done on either one or two variables.
+For a single variable, only one-dimensional aggregates are calculated.
+For two variables, one-dimensional aggregates are calculated for each variable, and linear regression is performed on both together.

 For more information about statistical aggregation functions, see the [hyperfunctions documentation][hyperfunctions-stats-agg].

 ## 1D Statistical Aggregates
-## Required arguments
+### Required arguments

 |Name|Type|Description|
 |-|-|-|
 |value|DOUBLE PRECISION|The variable to use for the statistical aggregate|

 The `value` argument is currently only accepted as a DOUBLE PRECISION number.
-If you store a valueas a different numeric type you can cast to DOUBLE PRECISION on input to thefunction.
+If you store a value as a different numeric type you can cast to DOUBLE PRECISION on input to the function.

 <highlight type="note">
-Note that `value` can be NULL, but the aggregate is not evaluated on NULL values.
-This means that if the aggregate receives only a NULL value, it will return NULL, it will not return an error.
-If non-NULL values are also received, the NULL values will be ignored.
+The `value` can be NULL, but the aggregate is not evaluated on NULL values.
+This means that if the aggregate receives only a NULL value, it returns NULL, it does not return an error.
+If non-NULL values are also received, the NULL values are ignored.
 </highlight>

-## Returns
+### Returns

 |Column|Type|Description|
 |-|-|-|
 |`stats_agg`|`StatsSummary1D`|A one-dimensional StatsSummary object that can be passed to accessor functions or other objects in the stats aggregate API|

-## 2D Statistical Aggregates
+## 2D statistical aggregates
+When you perform a statistical aggregate on two variables, one-dimensional aggregates are calculated for each variable, and linear regression is performed on both together.
-## Required arguments
+### Required arguments

 |Name|Type|Description|
 |-|-|-|